 Supply side policies are microeconomic policies aimed at increasing supply and productivity in the economy, to enable long-term economic growth.
 Some of these policies include:

 - Subsidies are financial grants made to industries that need it.
-More subsidies means more money for producers to produce more, thereby increasing supply
+More subsidies mean more money for producers to produce more, thereby increasing supply.

-- Removing trade barriers: the govt. can reduce or withdraw import duties, taxes etc. on imports so that more resources, goods and services may be imported to increase productivity and efficiency in the domestic economy.
-It can also reduce export duties and taxes to increase export of resources, good and services to other nations, thereby encouraging domestic firms to increase production.
+- Removing trade barriers: the govt. can reduce or withdraw import duties, quotas etc. on imports so that more resources, goods and services may be imported to increase productivity and efficiency in the domestic economy.
+It can also reduce export duties to increase export of resources, goods and services to other nations, thereby encouraging domestic firms to increase production.